 All of us can play a very important role in the future of healthcare and medicine and related monitoring and management services as well.
 We have crossed that age and time where we used to be more reactive than active.
 To be prepared for a heart attack or stroke or any other sickness is the right way to go instead of responding to a health problem that takes us by surprise.
 You don’t have to wait for your blood pressure check or your vital signs or your lab reports or EKG to come in.
-Till date the most frequently and commonly used machine that has facilitated maintenance and upkeep of medical records is the fax machine.
+To date the most frequently and commonly used machine that has facilitated maintenance and upkeep of medical records is the fax machine.
 Despite the significant growth that we have witnessed in electronic health records or practice management software, the healthcare industry continues to use paper as the primary mode for saving medical information.

 What Does That Result In?

-- Most medical prescriptions are still written on paper
+- Most medical prescriptions are still written on paper.

-- We are still stuck in paper charts despite the advent of modern technology
+- We are still stuck in paper charts despite the advent of modern technology.

-- Due to lack of the will to adopt quick software or real-time monitoring we still end up waiting for hours in a doctor’s clinic for our appointment
+- Due to lack of the will to adopt quick software or real-time monitoring we still end up waiting for hours in a doctor’s clinic for our appointment.

-- When patients go to see their doctor for the appointment they don’t really remember their condition or any of their medical data or symptoms
+- When patients go to see their doctor for the appointment they don’t really remember their condition or any of their medical data or symptoms.

 Health Care vs. Sick Care